Ibex and Santa

 Copyright © 2017 by Yehuda Rotblum

-The horned animal myths spread around the world is a proof of its strength and age.
-Its deep permeability into far and different cultures shows that the symbol existed for long times, his prominence is known from the Paleolithic times.
+The horned animal myths spread around the world is proof of its strength and age.
+Its deep permeability into far and different cultures shows that the symbol existed for long times, its prominence known from the Paleolithic times.
+Apparently, the symbol changes with geography and time maintaining its role, it could be an Ibex, Reindeer, Deer, Caribou, and even a Ram.
+Accordingly, its role as presented in many mediums such as rock art represents the Fertility God associated with the Sun as illustrated in Fig2.

 So myths never die they just change clothes!